Blackberry Brandy Recipe

 Blackberry Brandy is a satisfying, easy project made with seasonal, foraged fruit.
 The spirit is flavoured with blackberries and sweetened with sugar to make a delicious, liqueur-like drink.
 Swap the brandy for gin, vodka, whisky, or dark rum if you prefer.

 Made using fresh or frozen blackberries, you’ll need the patience to let it infuse for three months before straining and bottling.
-Then it’s up to you how long to mature it before enjoying on its own, in cocktails, or with mixers.
+Then it’s up to you how long to mature it before enjoying on its own, in cocktails, with mixers, or even in desserts.

 Disclosure: this post may contain affiliate links.
 If you buy via my links, I may earn a small commission at no extra cost to you.